Verulam, KwaZulu-Natal: History

+Amber Ramdass, a retired school principal has written a longer article on the history of Verulam which can be found in the reference.
+All credits to him for this section as this section was based on his work and is credited as such.

 Demography

 Verulam is inhabited mainly by people of Indian descent.
-The population is over 63,000.
+As of 2011, the population stood at more than 37,000.
 There are several primary and secondary schools catering for all races and all areas of the town.
-The town contains densely populated residential and industrial areas, which include a multitude of shopping centres, mosques, temples & churches.
-At the outskirts are large farming areas, several built-up townships, and rural townships.
+The town contains densely populated residential and industrial areas, which include a multitude of shopping centres as well as mosques, temples and churches.
+On the outskirts are large farming areas, several built-up townships, and rural townships.
 There has been slow but steady progress in modernising the town by providing adequate infrastructure to the rural areas.

+Genealogical records

+Physical records of Indian indentured labourers who arrived in Natal between 1860 and 1911 are held at the Verulam Library.
+These records, originally preserved by the Gandhi-Luthuli Documentation Centre at the University of KwaZulu-Natal, document the names, villages of origin, ages, ship voyages, and employer details of over 152,000 individuals who formed the foundation of the Indian community in the region, including many who settled in and around Verulam.

+Descendants of indentured labourers can search these records online through SA Indian Routes (saindianroutes.co.za), a publicly accessible digital archive covering 384 ship voyages and 565 employers across the indenture period.

 Geography

 Verulam is located on the banks of the uMdloti River, predominantly situated south of the river.
-It is bordered by Waterloo and Ottawa South to the south-east, Phoenix to the south, Mawothi to the south-west and Redcliffe to the west.
+It is bordered by Waterloo and Cornubia to the south-east, Phoenix to the south, Mawothi to the south-west and Redcliffe to the west.
 Nearby communities in the surrounding area include Mount Edgecombe (10 km) to the south-east, eMdloti (10 km) to the east, uMhlanga (12 km) to the south-east and oThongathi (13km) to the north-east.

 Suburbs

-The 2011 census divided the urban area of Verulam into 23 “sub places” including:
+The 2011 census divided the urban area of Verulam into 23 “sub-places” including: